-Development of the Namoi LTWP has involved five main steps:
+Development of the Namoi LTWP has involved six main steps:

-- 1. undertaking a comprehensive stocktake of water dependent environmental assets and ecosystem functions across the Namoi catchment to identify native fish, water dependent bird, flood-dependent frog species, vegetation species, and river processes that underpin a healthy river system - 2. determining specific and quantifiable objectives and targets for the key species and functions in the Namoi catchment - determining the water requirements (including volume, frequency, timing and duration) needed to sustain and improve the health and/or extent of priority environmental assets and ecosystem functions - 4. identifying the risks and constraints to meeting the long-term water requirements of priority environmental assets and ecosystem functions - 5. identifying potential management strategies for guiding water management decisions and investment into the future.
+- 1. undertaking a comprehensive stocktake of water dependent environmental assets and ecosystem functions across the Namoi catchment to identify native fish, water dependent bird, flood-dependent frog species, vegetation species, and river processes that underpin a healthy river system - 2. determining specific and quantifiable objectives and targets for the key species and functions in the Namoi catchment - 3. determining the water requirements (including volume, frequency, timing and duration) needed to sustain and improve the health and/or extent of priority environmental assets and ecosystem functions - 4. identifying the risks and constraints to meeting the long-term water requirements of priority environmental assets and ecosystem functions - 5. identifying potential management strategies for guiding water management decisions and investment into the future. - 6. complementary measures such as cooperative water management and investment opportunities.

-1.2 Implementing the Namoi Long Term Water Plan
+1.3 Implementing the Namoi Long Term Water Plan